Oneflow-Inc/oneflow-documentation/en/docs/cookies/zero.md

 optimizer = flow.optim.SGD(model.parameters(), lr=1e-3)
 ```

-ZeRO is set in [nn.Graph](../basics/08_nn_graph.md), so the dynamic graph model needs to be converted to nn.Graph:
+ZeRO is set in the graph compiler of [nn.Graph](../basics/08_nn_graph.md), so the dynamic graph model needs to be converted to nn.Graph:

 ```python
 class CustomGraph(flow.nn.Graph):